Academic Rights: Extenuating Circumstances

 How do I apply for extenuating circumstances?

 It's important to note that you won't receive an outcome from your Extenuating Circumstances application right away.
-You will receive an email to confirm your submission has been received, but you will only be notified of any mitigation taken as a result of your application when you receive your final results for the year.
+You will receive an email, containing a reference number, to confirm your submission has been received.
+This reference number should be included in any future communication about your application.
+Throughout the process, you’ll also receive email updates and can check the status of your application in the system.

 How can the SU help?